Hard Corps Race Series? Challenge Accepted!!!

 Since Oceanside has amazing year-round weather, it is a common sight to see athletes running, biking and swimming.
 Oceanside alone hosts several major endurance events each year including the IRONMAN 70.3 Oceanside, Race Across America (RAAM), Bike the Coast- Taste the Coast, O’side Turkey Trot and more!
 View complete schedule of Oceanside endurance events.

 Oceanside proudly neighbors Marine Corps Base Camp Pendleton and the patriotic atmosphere and support for our military is felt throughout the community.
 Fun Fact!
-Did you know that there are seven endurance events held annually on base?
-AND civilians are invited to participate? … Many people are familiar with the World Famous Mud Run, but in addition to that, the Hard Corp Race Series (HCRS) has six other events that are made up of running, cycling, and water challenges that take the traditional fitness events to the next level.
+Did you know that there are multiple endurance events held annually on base?
+AND civilians are invited to participate? … Many people are familiar with the Marine Corps Mud Run, but in addition to that, the Hard Corp Race Series (HCRS) has a variety of events that are made up of running, cycling, and water challenges that take the traditional fitness events to the next level.

 We sat down with Becky Mintz, an athlete and HCRS participant, to ask her why she chooses to include the HCRS in her annual training schedule.